Find and remediate policy violations

 - A green check mark indicates that the rule was not violated.

-- Any other icon indicates that the rule was violated, and reflects the severity of violating that rule.
+- Any other icon indicates that the rule was violated.
+The type of icon indicates the severity of violating that rule.

 Click a violation icon.